rust-vmm/vm-superio/README.md

 an
 [ARM PL031 Real Time Clock](https://developer.arm.com/documentation/ddi0224/c/Programmers-model).
-To enable snapshot use cases, such as live migration, it also provides support for saving and restoring the state, and for persisting it (for now only for the Rtc device).
+To enable snapshot use cases, such as live migration, it also provides support for saving and restoring the state, and for persisting it.
 In order to achieve this, and to keep a clear separation of concerns, `vm-superio` is a [workspace](https://doc.rust-lang.org/book/ch14-03-cargo-workspaces.html),